 NAT Type 2 (Moderate)

 NAT Type 2 is the most commonly used type in PS4.
 It works by connecting your PS4 to the internet through a router.
 Type 2 can forward packets and use predefined ports, making it a more secure option than Type 1.

 Your gaming console will be able to support multiplayer games and chats, but you probably won’t be able to act as a host in games.
 Anyhow, it’s a good option for those looking for a positive gaming experience combined with enhanced security.
 If you’re looking to play Minecraft safely and peacefully, this is the port you will probably be using most.

-As the name suggests, with a strict NAT type, you will have limited connectivity with other players.
+With a strict NAT type, you will have limited connectivity with other players.
 You will be able to play multiplayer games and chat only with users who have Type 1.
 NAT Type 3 enables additional firewall settings, providing the most secure connection.
 However, you won’t be able to enjoy gaming as much as the people with Types 1 or 2.
 Your connectivity will be poor, and you can even be kicked from game lobbies.

 NAT Type 3 also means that your PlayStation works behind a router and doesn’t have network ports forwarded to it.

 The steps you need to take to enable port forwarding on your PS4 might slightly vary depending on the brand of your router.
 However, the basic principle is the same.

 - Select Network > View Connection Status.

 - Note your IP and MAC addresses of your PS4.
 You will need them later.